-Alcohol, tobacco and drugs
+- Alcohol, tobacco and drugs

-Mental wellbeing
+- Mental wellbeing

-Health weight physical activity
+- Health weight and physical activity

-To achieve these goals, Public Health Scotland will work collaboratively and the national, local and community level, adopt and outcomes focussed approach and make better use of data, intelligence and evidence to inform health and wellbeing improvement.
+To achieve these goals, Public Health Scotland will work collaboratively at the national, local, and community level.
+This will be supported by adopting an outcomes focused approach and making better use of data, intelligence and evidence to inform health and wellbeing improvement.